meilisearch/documentation/learn/advanced/snapshots.md

 Take note that whenever you launch Meilisearch from a snapshot, it will **stop processing and throw an error** if it encounters either of the two following situations:

-1. A database already exists (i.e., you have a non-empty `data.ms` folder in the same directory as your Meilisearch binary)
+1. A database already exists (that is, you have a non-empty `data.ms` folder in the same directory as your Meilisearch binary)
 2. No snapshot is found at the given path

 In both cases, **this behavior is [configurable](/learn/configuration/instance_options.md#ignore-missing-snapshot)**.